xavierog/moulti/Documentation.md

 - Python 3.9 [isn't receiving regular bug fixes anymore](https://www.python.org/downloads/release/python-3918/).
 - Moulti type hints use PEP 604 (Allow writing union types as X | Y) syntax, which requires Python ≥ 3.10.

-The exact version of Textual required to run Moulti is 0.83.0.
+The exact version of Textual required to run Moulti is 0.86.3.
 Details:
+- version 0.86.0 replaces the dark vs light modes with themes; Moulti went through this breaking change on its way to Textual 1.0.0
-- version 0.84.0 introduce a rendering issue that affects focus indicators
+- version 0.84.0 introduces a rendering issue that affects focus indicators
 - version 0.83.0 removes the need to override `Screen.ALLOW_IN_MAXIMIZED_VIEW`
 - version 0.79.0 supports maximizing widgets
 - version 0.76.0 supports dynamic keybindings